 a.
 Paint scheme to mimic equivalent IndyCar Series body as closely as possible, including car number.

 i.
 The IndySlotCar champion from the previous season will use the number 1.

 b.
 Local sponsors may be added, but cannot change the general paint scheme of the IndyCar entry they represent.

 c.
 Current tech rules on body specs apply, see Sec.
 5:C.

 Part B: Event Fees

-1. Track owners may charge up to four dollars to enter an event.
+1. Track owners may charge up to five dollars to enter an event.
 This fee is to help with the cost of food and beverage provided for the drivers at each race.

 2. “Pole to Win” fund.
 Each driver that starts a race will pay $1.
 If a driver wins from the Pole, they win the amount in the fund.
 The fund carries over until a driver wins a race from the pole.
 At the end of the season, this fund will be used to defray costs of the banquet if any money remains.

 1. Race host: must provide at a minimum: soda, water, beer and snacks.
 A full meal is optional, however, drivers should be notified ahead of time that there won’t be a full meal.

 a.
 If a driver misses qualifying they will not be allowed to participate.